0

 Ref.
 4444, Elgin 27 jewel model “G”, 10k rolled gold plate bezel, stainless steel back

 Notes: Small 30.5 mm diameter case, 10k rolled gold plate bezel with stainless steel back, made by Star Watch Case Co. of Michigan (ref.
 4444).
 Marketed as Elgin’s 27 jewel Thin-Thin “G”.
-Two main dial types are known; both are scarce in nice condition.
+All dial types are scarce in nice condition.
+The black dial example at ref.
+4444.3 is very similar to 4444.2 but has lume dots inside each of the hour markers.

 ✧⋄⋆⋅⋆⋄✧